murilo-arruda/todo-list-node-cli/README.md

 * `cg` or `checkgroup` - Check all todos in the selected group.
 * `et` or `edittime` - This will edit the time for repeat todo.
 * `at` or `addtime` - Add a todo which will loop in a certain time.

 *Normal:*

 `at todo -minutes`

 `at -minutes todo`

 `at todo -minutes -index`

 `at -minutes todo -index`

 *Never:*

 `at -index todo` **=>** `at -minutes todo`

 `at todo -index` **=>** `at todo -minutes`

-`at -index todo -minutes` **=>** `at -minutes todo -index` `at todo` **=>** nothing
+`at -index todo -minutes` **=>** `at -minutes todo -index`

+`at todo` **=>** nothing

 **Planning to add:**
+* See the time that left in minutes to repeat again the todo.
 * `sw` or `setwidth` - For set a new line width for the gui, it's only for resolve design bugs.

 ## Usage